Technorely/tendermint/docs/networks/deploy-testnets.md

 ## Manual Deployments

-It's relatively easy to setup a Tendermint cluster manually.
-The only requirements for a particular Tendermint node are a private key for the validator, stored as `priv_validator.json`, a node key, stored as `node_key.json` and a list of the public keys of all validators, stored as `genesis.json`.
+It's relatively easy to setup a Tenderely cluster manually.
+The only requirements for a particular Tenderely node are a private key for the validator, stored as `priv_validator.json`, a node key, stored as `node_key.json` and a list of the public keys of all validators, stored as `genesis.json`.
 These files should be stored in